vishwa-1012/NewProject/README.md

 # new-project
-This is a practice project repositery
+This is a practice project repositery created from local system

 # Folder name
 New project